 19th Street Multimodal Improvements Project

-19th Street from Norwood to Sumac avenues is an important multi-modal travel corridor in north Boulder.
+19th Street from Norwood to Sumac avenues is an important multimodal travel corridor in north Boulder.
 Currently, there is an on-street bicycle lane and an existing sidewalk on the east side.
 These were constructed in the 1990s but the sidewalk no longer meets current city design standards.
-The on-street bicycle lane ends at Violet Avenue, but 19th Street is a designated bike route from Violet Ave north to Yarmouth Ave.
+The on-street bicycle lane ends at Violet Avenue, but 19th Street is a designated bike route from Violet Avenue north to Yarmouth Avenue.
 On the west side of 19th Street, the sidewalk is not continuous from Yarmouth to Norwood avenues.

 Because of the mix of sidewalk conditions, 19th Street from Norwood to Yarmouth was given a high priority on the city's Missing Sidewalk Links program.
 The Missing Sidewalk Links program identifies, prioritizes and constructs missing sidewalk segments to provide a continuous pedestrian network and ensure a safe walking environment.

-In 2014, the city submitted an application for federal funding to construct a 5 foot wide sidewalk, install curb and gutter on the east side and to complete the missing sidewalk links on the west side of this corridor.
+In 2014, the city submitted an application for federal funding to construct a 5-foot-wide sidewalk, install curb and gutter on the east side and complete the missing sidewalk links on the west side of this corridor.
 The project also received funding from the Colorado Department of Transportation (CDOT) Transportation Alternatives program (TAP) and the Federal Highway Administration's Safe Routes to School grant program for the estimated project costs.

 The city is also planning improvements along Fourmile Canyon Creek to improve safety and accessibility to Crest View Elementary School by completing new transportation connections in the area and mitigating potential flood impacts from Fourmile Canyon Creek.
 The 19th Street and Fourmile project teams will coordinate efforts.